hibahkhan2022-rgb/Embedded-Monitor-for-Thermal-Testing/README.md

      * Act: Switch modes by triggering `nvpmodel`

 Also, the the main governor script is pinned down to Core 0.
 This means that even when other processes are running, the safety logic does not lag.

+## Troubleshooting
+Originally, the code ran into some issues.
+Running the governor.py script allowed the temperature to increase from 50ºC to ~54ºC celsius, but would quickly stabilize.
+Initially, the matrix multiplication of the script was increased from (1000,1000) to (4000,4000).
+While it changed the ceiling by ~2º, the fan was turned off after to reach the 70ºC limit using:
+`